 A government procurement agreement is a so-called agreement among several countries and a rule that binds only countries that opt to accede to that agreement.
 Therefore, only a subset of countries, mainly developed countries, has have acceded to the GPA.
-At the time of its entry into the WTO, China promised to accede to the GPA in the future, to participate in it as an observer for the time being, to secure transparency in the procedure for government procurement, and to give non-discriminatory treatment in the case of procurement from foreign countries.6 After its entry into the WTO, in February 2002, China has gained a qualification for the observer of the government procurement committee.
+At the time of its entry into the WTO, China promised to accede to the GPA in the future, to participate in it as an observer for the time being, to secure transparency in the procedure for government procurement, and to give non-discriminatory treatment in the case of procurement from foreign countries5.
+After its entry into the WTO, in February 2002, China has gained a qualification for the observer of the government procurement committee.

-In December 2007, China submitted an application for the accession to the GPA and the initial offer referred to in Annex I,7 and accession negotiations were started.
+In December 2007, China submitted an application for the accession to the GPA and the initial offer referred to in Annex I,6 and accession negotiations were started.
 However, various problems with the initial offer were pointed out, and other countries requested early submission of a revised offer.
-In response to it, China submitted the first revised offer in July 2010,8 the second one in November 2011,9 the third one in November 2012,10 the fourth one in December 2013,11 and the fifth one in December 2014.12 In the fifth revised offer, such improvements as the addition of the offers of local agencies and offering of some state-owned enterprises (SOEs) were seen.
+In response to it, China submitted the first revised offer in July 2010,7 the second one in November 2011,8 the third one in November 2012,9 the fourth one in December 2013,10 and the fifth one in December 2014.11 In the fifth revised offer, such improvements as the addition of the offers of local agencies and offering of some state-owned enterprises (SOEs) were seen.
 But it is pointed out that the conditions of the revised offer are still unsatisfactory.
-Then further improvements are expected in the next revised offer.
+President of the People's Republic of China, Xi Jinping spoke of acceleration of the process for acceding the GPA in his speech at the Boao Forum for Asia in April 2018, and further reform is expected in the next reform offer.